Written by: Emma Woodward

 One of the most important questions is - who are you creating this portfolio for?
 Are you applying for a job or for admission into a field of study?
 This identification of audiences should guide the selection of pieces.

-“Selecting what works to include in your portfolio, that best represent you and your skillset, is crucial.
+“Selecting what works to include in your portfolio, that best represent you and your skill set, is crucial.
 Step back from each piece and try to be as objective as possible.
 If you feel any of your choices are not up to scratch or not quite there, leave them out for now - in these cases, less is more,” says Tamara.

-A good way to see if your curated pieces resonate well with your target audience is to seek opinion from others - are they able to follow your journey and identify the contribution and highlights of your works?
+A good way to see if your curated pieces resonate well with your target audience is to seek opinions from others - are they able to follow your journey and identify the contribution and highlights of your works?

 “Positive criticism is essential, so don’t be afraid to ask your teacher, colleague or a trusted friend to give feedback.
 You’ll learn from this and your work will improve!” says Tamara.